lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 try to clear all site-related cookies, clear all browser cache, and restart the browser.

-**Note:** If you want to share other services than Home Assistant, see the "Sharing other apps with serve or funnel" section of this documentation.

 ### Option: `share_on_port`

 This option lets you specify which port the Tailscale Serve and Funnel features